kyma-project/kyma/docs/04-operation-guides/troubleshooting/01-k3d-fails-on-linux.md

 ## Cause

-By default, provisioning tries to use ports 80 and 433.
+By default, provisioning tries to use ports `80` and `433`.
 On Linux, the ports are reserved to be used by a privileged user.

 ## Remedy

-Use a custom port for the load balancer, for example, port 8080.
+Use a custom port for the load balancer.
+For example, use the port `8080`:
 To do this, run `kyma provision k3d -p 8080:8080@loadbalancer -p 8443:8443@loadbalancer`.

-Alternatively, execute the `kyma provision` command with sudo privileges.
+Alternatively, execute the `kyma provision k3d` command with sudo privileges.